-If a student wants to initiate a clinical site or preceptor, the following must be sent to the designated faculty in the appropriate Concentration:
+If a student wants to initiate obtaining a clinical site or preceptor, the following must be sent to the designated faculty in the appropriate Concentration:

 - a.
-In the subject line of the email enter: [Course Semester_contract request_student name] (example: PMH 803 Fall_contract request_sue smith) - b.
-The required "Contract/Preceptor Information" form is to be completed in Word format and attached to the email (Refer to Appendix B). - c.
-This information should be sent to clinical faculty.
-An incomplete document will delay the process.
-An electronic copy of this request form is also available in clinical courses in Blackboard.
-The Clinical Faculty will approve the clinical site/preceptor as appropriate for Student/Course and forward to the Clinical Coordinator.
-The Clinical Coordinator will enter data into Clinical Database.
-The Clinical Coordinator will also initiate the contracting process or preceptor approval process as necessary.
-Many hospitals and health care systems require extensive orientation and training prior to starting clinical.
+In the subject line of the email enter: [Course Semester_contract request_student name] (example: PMH 803 Fall contract request sue smith) - b.
+Tell your faculty that you have identified a possible new clinical site or preceptor and you have entered that information in ProjectConcert.
+All requests for new clinical sites and preceptors will be completed electronically via ProjectConcert.
+You will receive specific directions from ProjectConcert on how to complete the requests.
+Contact the Clinical Coordinator, Rachel George regeorg13@uthsc.edu with any questions. - c.
+The Faculty will approve the clinical site/preceptor as appropriate for Student/Course and the Clinical Coordinator will enter data into ProjecConcert.
+The Clinical Coordinator will also initiate the contracting process or preceptor approval process as necessary. - d.
+Many clinics, hospitals, and health care systems require extensive orientation and training prior to starting clinical.
+TCPS (Tennessee Clinical Placement System) is one of the major placement agencies for several large health systems.
 Each clinic, hospital or health system has specific requirements and paperwork to complete before clinical placement can be completed!
 Please return all paperwork you receive from the Clinical Coordinator as rapidly as possible.
-Some health care systems require an updated list of immunizations with specific dates, proof of annual TB skin test and seasonal verification of flu vaccinations.
+Some health care systems require an updated list of immunizations with specific dates, proof of annual TB skin test, seasonal verification of flu vaccinations and many may require proof of COVID vaccination.
 A urine drug screen may be required at the beginning of each semester depending on the health care system or clinic.
 An annual background check is required by all clinical sites.